• Skip to primary navigation

 Made with Love: Thrifty & Thoughtful Homemade Gifts for Every Season

-Martha Stewart isn't the only one who can make CBD gummies!
-Learn how to make proper CBD oil/cannabutter in an Instant Pot and transform it into adorable gummy bears with just a few ingredients.
+Martha Stewart isn't the only one who can make weed gummies!
+Learn how to make proper CBD or THC-infused edibles using just 5 simple ingredients.

 4.56 from 18 votes